stonkgs/stonkgs/README.md

     num_labels=number_of_labels_in_your_task,
 )

-# Initialize Trainer based on the training dataset
+# Initialize a Trainer based on the training dataset
 trainer = Trainer(
     model=model,
     args=some_previously_defined_training_args,